Nordstrom/vmstats/README.txt

 	    case.

 To Do:
-	- More internal statistics to send to graphite.
-Unsure how to handle well with BlockingQueue
+    See TODO.txt

 Build Requirements:

-    This project is now a maven project, so it should auto-grab these dependencies for you.
+    This project is a maven project, so it should auto-grab these dependencies for you.

 	slf4j - (1.6.4) http://www.slf4j.org/